 Here is an example of a balance sheet with the current and noncurrent assets listed for a clearer understanding.

 Therefore, as you can see the assets are clearly represented in the table, with proper classification of every type.
-Students should understand that in case they are taking up a profession that relates to accounting activities and requires preparation of balance sheets, they should be able to place the data correctly under the right subhead.
+Students should understand that in case they are taking up a profession that relates to accounting activities and requires the preparation of balance sheets, they should be able to place the data correctly under the right subhead.

 Only then the company’s economic position or growth at any particular instance can be evaluated correctly.
 Besides, drawing a proper conclusion out of the balance sheet is also essential after preparing the same in order to draft a report for the company.

-You should know that current assets are generally short term in nature as they are subjected to liquidation as and when demanded.
-Contrarily, non-current assets are long term investments and thus cannot be liquidated immediately.
+You should know that current assets are generally short-term in nature as they are subjected to liquidation as and when demanded.
+Contrarily, non-current assets are long-term investments and thus cannot be liquidated immediately.

-To know more about balance sheets, current assets, and non-current assets, you can take a look at our online learning programmes.
+To know more about balance sheets, current assets, and non-current assets, you can take a look at our online learning programs.
 We provide apt study materials for getting your concepts cleared faster.
 Besides, you can also improve your scores by learning through study materials as they are compiled by our team of excellent tutors.

 1. What are Non-Current Assets?

-Ans: Non-current assets are those assets that have lower liquidity, meaning they cannot be converted into cash quickly.
+Non-current assets are those assets that have lower liquidity, meaning they cannot be converted into cash quickly.
 These assets are long-term investments unlike current assets, that can be transformed into cash on demand.